-- Theory Exam: Fagan (chair) and Hanson (reader); Krohn (3rd reader) - o Methods Exam: Gibson (chair) and Krohn (reader); Fagan (3rd reader) - o Criminal Justice Exam: Lane (chair) and Ernst (reader); Kahler (3rd reader) - Law & Society Exam: Levett (chair) and Li (reader); Lanza-Kaduce (3rd reader) - Take-home Exam Offerings: The Take-home Essays will be provided three times a year-at the beginning of the fall and spring terms and at the end of the spring term.
+- Theory Exam: Fagan (chair) and Hanson (reader) - Methods Exam: Gibson (chair) and Liu (reader) - Criminal Justice Exam: Lane (chair) and Lanza-Kaduce (reader) - Law & Society Exam: Levett (chair) and Lanza-Kaduce (reader) - Take-home Exam Offerings: The Take-home Essays will be provided three times a year-at the beginning of the fall and spring terms and at the end of the spring term.
 The essay questions will be posted in Canvas and answers will need to be submitted in Canvas. - Grading and Oral Hearing on Take-home Essay Exams: The student will be notified of the outcome within three weeks of turning in the respective exam by the grading/examination committee chair.
 Each appointed committee member submits a written grade for each exam question along with reasons to the committee chair who compiles the inputs.
 In addition, each grader submits an indication of whether or not an oral exam or remediation should be required to address concerns about the student's answers on that particular exam.
 The chair of the grading/examination committee, in consultation with the members, will provide the outcome and comments to the student and the student's supervisory committee chair.
 The four possible grades for the written take-home exams are listed below: - Pass with Distinction: The student passes all questions and the grading/examination committee considers the answers to be outstanding.
 The student earns a passing grade on the exam and can continue to study for the next exam (or, if they are completed, may defend her/his qualifying dissertation paper).